Is Freeport-McMoRan Still A Top Copper Stock To Own?

 Sales for 2017 are expected to approximate 3.9 billion pounds of copper, 1.9 million ounces of gold and 93 million pounds of molybdenum, including 1.0 billion pounds of copper, 440 thousand ounces of gold and 24 million pounds of molybdenum for Q2 2017.

-I thought it was a decent quarter, as Freeport was able to improve its financial position, despite the previously mentioned issues at its Grasberg mine in Indonesia.
-The company has reached a temporary solution there, but has some time now to work out a long-term solution.
+I thought it was a decent quarter, as Freeport was able to improve its financial position despite the previously mentioned issues at its Grasberg mine in Indonesia.
+It has reached a temporary solution there, but has some time now to work out a long-term solution.

 The company has planned for an average of $1 billion in capital spending over the next five years in Indonesia.
 Should an agreement not be reached, Freeport says it will scale back investments and spending.
 I think it's not only in Freeport's best interests, but it is in the government of Indonesia's best interests to come to a resolution.

-Freeport had a decent quarter and the agreement with the Indonesian government to resume concentrate exports is definitely good news.
+Freeport had a decent quarter, and the agreement with the Indonesian government to resume concentrate exports is definitely good news.
 If you like the long-term outlook for copper and gold prices, the stock is a solid bet, and I think the current share price is a good entry point.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.